trachten/cpisync/README.md

     * *All CPISync variants*
 * **setNumPartitions:** The number of partitions that InterCPISync should recurse into if it fails
     * *InteractiveCPISync*
-* **setNumExpElements:** The maximum number of differences that you expect to be placed into your IBLT.
+* **setExpNumElems:** The maximum number of differences that you expect to be placed into your IBLT.
 If you are doing IBLTSetOfSets this is the number of child sets you expect
     * *IBLTSync, OneWayIBLTSync & IBLTSetOfSets*
 * **setExpNumElemChild:** Set the upper bound for number of elements in each child set
     * *IBLTSetOfSets*
 * **setDataFile:** Set the data file containing the data you would like to populate your GenSync with
     * *Any sync you'd like to do this with*

 ## Documentation
 More documentation may be found in the [documents](doc/) folder:
 #  [General usage](doc/README.md)